subaruwrx/Assigment5/README.md

 ## Type of Users and Fuctions they allowed to do

-Administrator
+##Administrator
-1) The Admin can login the System
-2) Admin can create categories
-3) Admin can create subcategories
-4) Admin can upload products
-5) Admin can upload product features
+The Admin can login the System, Admin can create categories, Admin can create subcategories, Admin can upload products and Admin can upload product features

-Buyer
+##Buyer
-1) The customer can login the System
-2) The buyers can search for a particular product
-3) The buyers can order a product
+The customer can login the System, The buyers can search for a particular productand  The buyers can order a product